EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 Nevertheless, beneath the surface of this case there are areas of uncertainty that cannot be resolved today.
 A lawyer's certainty that a change in his client's recollection is a harbinger of intended perjury
---- as well as judicial review of such apparent certainty --- should be tempered by the realization that, after reflection, the most honest witness may recall (or sincerely believe he recalls) details that he previously overlooked.
-Similarly, the post-trial review of a lawyer's pretrial threat to expose perjury that had not yet been committed --- and, indeed, may have been prevented by the threat --- is by no means the same as review of the way in which such a threat may actually have been carried out.
-Thus, one can be convinced --- as I am --- that this lawyer's actions were a proper way to provide his client with effective representation without confronting the much more difficult questions of what a lawyer must, should, or may do after his client has given
+--- as well as judicial review of such apparent certainty---should be tempered by the realization that, after reflection, the most honest witness may recall (or sincerely believe he recalls) details that he previously overlooked.
+Similarly, the post-trial review of a lawyer's pretrial threat to expose perjury that had not yet been committed --- and, indeed, may have been prevented by the threat---is by no means the same as review of the way in which such a threat may actually have been carried out.
+Thus, one can be convinced---as I am---that this lawyer's actions were a proper way to provide his client with effective representation without confronting the much more difficult questions of what a lawyer must, should, or may do after his client has given